bfix/gnunet-docker/README.md

 between core and Gtk repositories.

 If the GNUnet repositories change after the initial build, you need to re- build the image.
-Just run the `mk_build` script again.
+Just run the `mk_deploy` script again.
 This way also newer Debian packages are installed.

-Once the GNUnet binaries are build and exported to `gnunet-bin.tar.gz`, the build image is no longer required and is automatically removed.

-## "GNUnet run" image (~715MB)

-The "run" image is used to run GNUnet as a Docker container.
-It installs the archive of compiled binaries from the "build" image and installs all required runtime dependencies.
+The "deploy" stage is used to run GNUnet as a Docker container.
+It installs the archive of compiled binaries from the "builder" stage and installs all required runtime dependencies.

-The corresponding Dockerfile (`Dockerfile.deploy`) is compiled into an image using the `mk_deploy` script.
+The Dockerfile (`Dockerfile`) is compiled into an image using the `mk_deploy` script.

 ### Initial setup

-Before running the `run image`, you need to setup the runtime environment for GNUnet.
+Before running the `deploy image`, you need to setup the runtime environment for GNUnet.
 This runtime is a directory stored outside of the Docker container on the host file-system.
 This way configuration changes are persistent between GNUnet sessions (running/terminating the Docker image).